 In February 2015, the FASB issued guidance affecting the consolidation evaluation for limited partnerships and similar entities, fees paid to a decision maker or service provider, and variable interests in a variable interest entity held by related parties of the reporting enterprise.
-The guidance is effective for annual and interim reporting periods beginning after December 15, 2015 and may be applied either retrospectively or using a modified retrospective approach with a cumulative-effect adjustment to equity at the beginning of the year of adoption.
+The guidance is effective for annual and interim reporting periods beginning after December 15, 2015.
 The Company is in the process of assessing the impact of adoption which is not expected to be material to the Company's results of operations or financial position.